 If cats are ripping up the carpet, sometimes giving them a special toy (with or without catnip) can serve as a worthy distraction.
 Cats might be more prone to marking behaviors when they’re feeling insecure.
 For example, when spending time alone at home while their owner is at work.

-Sometimes a scratching pole does the trick for distracting your pet, other times a toy or blanket might also work.
+Sometimes a scratching pole does the trick for distracting your furry friends, other times a toy or blanket might also work.

 Change Your Cat’s Diet